orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l07ControlFlow/README.md

 		a[3] := m;
 	end
 ```
-Every action can contains local variables which should be introduced in the block
+Every action can contain local variables which should be introduced in the block
 preceded by the keyword `var` just after the action declaration.
 You can also initialize
 variables with values using operator `:=`.
 Definitions of different variables should be
 separated by commas.